jatinkumarweb/agentDB9/docs/BUILDKIT_WORKAROUND.md

 This error occurs even with simple Dockerfiles and is related to how BuildKit handles mount options internally.

+**Important**: This issue persists even after running `docker builder prune -af` in some environments, confirming it's a genuine BuildKit bug, not cache corruption.

 ## Root Cause

 - **BuildKit Version**: v0.24.0